Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Discussion

 \subsection{Time-varying GSA}

-In this study, we used SIs for the GSA.
-Though there are many other methods that explore the parameter space, including Morris screening \cite{Olsen2019} and derivative-based GSA methods \cite{Sobol2010}, we use this approach due to its broad applications.
-We developed LMSIs including a moving window of width $\Delta$, since the VM induces fast, transient changes in the steady-state behavior.
-Moving windows have been implemented in graphical sensitivity analysis, but this method has difficulty capturing the effects between parameters \cite{Iooss2015}.
-The LMSIs mitigate this issue by incorporating both parameter interactions and the history of the parameter variance.
-Another advantage of this approach is that it can be used for virtually any modeling effort analyzing parameter sensitivity over time.
+Though there are other methods that explore $\Omega_p$ \cite{Olsen2019,Sobol2010}, we used SIs due to their broad applications.
+Here, we introduce LMSIs that provide a more informative ranking than scalar SIs during a transient disturbance from baseline.
+They smooth the oscillatory PTSIs and incorporate the variance history preserved by the GSIs.
+The LMSIs retain some modulation, providing distinct changes in parameter influence rankings before, during, and after the VM.
+Lastly, they can be used for virtually any modeling effort analyzing parameter influence over time.

-Surely, not every problem requires time-varying GSA, and choosing to use this approach depends greatly on the questions asked and the QoI.
-Scalar SIs are appropriate if the QoI is a scalar, in steady-state, at a particular time point in the interval, or periodic with a constant frequency.
-However, if the objective is to understand parameter influence during a transition of states, this time-varying approach could provide rich information.
+Not every problem requires time-varying GSA, which depends on the questions asked and the QoI.
+Scalar SIs are appropriate if the QoI is a scalar, in steady-state, at a particular time point, or periodic.
+If the objective is to understand parameter influence during state transition, time-varying GSA may provide rich information.
 One such study is that of Calvo et al. \cite{Calvo2018}, which calculated SIs for the parameters of a cardiovascular model studying head-up tilt at rest and during the tilt.
-The transition between these states as the tilt occurs is of great clinical interest, and hence, this study can benefit from using the LMSIs proposed here to measure the changes in parameter influence.
+The state transition as the tilt occurs is of great clinical interest, and hence, this study can benefit from using LMSIs to measure changes in parameter influence.
 Another is the study by Sumner et al. \cite{Sumner2012} that claims to analyze time-dependent parameter influence with SIs.
-However, the QoI for this model is the state predicting glycogen synthase kinase evaluated when $t = 60$, which is a scalar value, and only time-dependent in the sense that the QoI is a time point.
-If other time points are of interest, especially involving peaks of various compounds, either GSIs or LMSIs can be used to quantify the parameter influence over the entire time span up to 60 s.
+However, the QoI for this model is a state evaluated at time point $t = 60$, which is a scalar value.
+If other time points are of interest, either GSIs or LMSIs can be used to quantify the parameter influence over time.